 Mr. Peabody is a business titan, inventor, scientist, gourmand, two-time Olympic medalist and genius...who also happens to be a dog.
 Using his most ingenious invention, the WABAC machine, Mr. Peabody and his adopted boy Sherman hurtle back in time to experience world-changing events first-hand and interact with some of the greatest characters of all time.
 But when Sherman breaks the rules of time travel, our two heroes find themselves in a race to repair history and save the future, while Mr. Peabody may face his biggest challenge yet - being a parent.Written by

 Mr. Peabody says several times that he firmly opposes visiting a different part of one's own lifetime.
 But while fleeing from Troy, he says that he plans to change things so that their whole erstwhile problem never happened, which contradicts this policy.
 See more »

-Our story begins in the home of one of the most unlikely explorers the world has ever known: me, Mr. Peabody!
+Our story begins high over New York City, in the luxurious penthouse apartment of perhaps the most unlikely genius the world has ever known.

 See more »